nearform/fast-jwt/README.md

 The cache layer, powered by [mnemonist](https://www.npmjs.com/package/mnemonist), is a LRU cache which dimension is controlled by the user, as described in the options list.

 When caching is enabled, verified tokens are always stored in cache.
-If the verification fails once, the error is cached as well and the operation is not retried.
+If the verification fails once, the error is cached as well for the time set by `errorCacheTTL` and the operation is not retried.

 For verified tokens, caching considers the time sensitive claims of the token (`iat`, `nbf` and `exp`) and make sure the verification is retried after a token becomes valid or after a token becomes expired.

 Performances improvements varies by uses cases and by the type of the operation performed and the algorithm used.

+> **_Note:_** Errors are not cached by default, to change this behaviour use the `errorCacheTTL` option.

+## Token Error Codes

+[Error codes](https://github.com/nearform/fast-jwt/blob/master/src/error.js) exported by `TOKEN_ERROR_CODES`.

 ## JWKS